The Green Mile (novel): Main characters

 The secondary antagonist of the story.
 He is a young and sadistic guard.
 He is disliked by Paul and the other guards because of his cruelty, but they can't do anything about it because he is the nephew of the state governor's wife.
 He is very homophobic and attacks Eduard Delacroix for allegedly touching him, although it was an accident caused by Del stumbling out of the prison truck.
 He is later attacked by "Wild Bill" Wharton, consequently wets himself, and is teased by Delacroix for it.
 In retaliation, Percy deliberately sabotages Delacroix's execution.
+John transferred Melinda's sickness into Percy, causing him to kill Wild Bill in a catatonic state.
+Percy never recovers and he was therefore sent to the Briar Ridge Mental Hospital.
+He later lived through a fire at Briar Ridge and died in 1965 at another mental asylum.